arianne/stendhal/buildtools/mkdocs/templates/lua/intro.md

 ### Setting Zone

-To set a zone to work with, use [game:setZone] object:
+To set a zone to work with, use the [game:setZone] method:

 ```lua
 game:setZone("0_semos_city")